Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Non-redundant zero-one networks

-\end{theorem} \begin{proof} (i) Since $s^*=3$, for all $k\in\{4,\;\ldots,\;s\}$ there exist $i\in\{1,\;2,\;3\}$ such that $\mathcal{N}_k=\mathcal{N}_i$.
-By Lemma \ref{lm: symmetry for no ACR}, $G$ has no non-vacuous ACR for any generic choice of rate constants in any species.
-Hence, $G$ has no non-vacuous ACR for any generic choice of rate constants.
+\begin{lemma} Suppose $G$ is a $2$D non-redundant zero-one network with $s=s^*=3$.
+If the network obtained by removing species $X_3$ from $G$, say $G_{/3}$, is $2$D, then $G$ has non-vacuous ACR in species $X_3$ for any generic choice of rate constants if and only if $G_{/3}$ is degenerate. \end{lemma} \begin{proof} ($\Rightarrow$) Assume that $G$ has non-vacuous ACR for any generic choice of rate constants in $X_3$.
+Notice that both $G_{/3}$ and $G$ are $2$D. Hence, by Theorem \ref{thm:main}, $G_{/3}$ is degenerate.